Cholera control guideline

 Cholera is transmitted by ingestion of food, particularly seafood or water contaminated with faeces or vomitus of infected persons.

 Most cases reported in NSW are acquired in developing countries.
-Rarely, infection may be acquired from local sources such as contaminated rivers (especially in northern NSW and Queensland), and imported foods particularly seafood.
+Rarely, infection may be acquired from local sources such as contaminated rivers (especially in northern NSW and Queensland), and imported foods particularly seafood that is eaten raw.

 Timeline